ampproject/amphtml/extensions/amp-story/amp-story.md

     poster-landscape-src="https://example.com/my-story/poster/4x3.jpg">
 ```

-These metadata attributes will be used for displaying a preview of this story across the AMP Stories ecosystem.
-For example, these attributes can be used to render an engagin preview link in the bookend of a related story.
-Providing these attributes will also help ensure your story is future-proof for rich, embedded experiences in AMP Stories surfaces to come.
+These metadata attributes will be used for displaying a preview of this story across the AMP stories ecosystem.
+For example, these attributes can be used to render an engaging preview link in the bookend of a related story.
+Providing these attributes will also help ensure your story is future-proof for rich, embedded experiences in AMP stories surfaces to come.

 Note that these metadata attributes supplement and does not replace any Structured Data (e.g. JSON-LD) on the page.
-We still recommend adding [Structured Data](https://developers.google.com/search/docs/data-types/article#amp-sd) to all your AMP pages, including AMP Stories.
+We still recommend adding [Structured Data](https://developers.google.com/search/docs/data-types/article#amp-sd) to all your AMP pages, including AMP stories.

 The new attributes: